Edited Media Understanding Frames: Reasoning About the Intent and Implications of Visual Misinformation: Experimental Results on

 \section{Experimental Results on \datasetname}

 In this section, we evaluate a variety of strong vision-and-language generators on \datasetname.
-We split our dataset into 80\% training, with 10\% for validation and testing respectively;.
-We perform this split on the image level (so image pairs from the training set do not leak into the test set).
-We use three metrics for evaluation on \datasetname.
-The first is classification -- we task models with giving a label for if the response to $q$ is positive or negative.
-Next, we evaluate the BLEU score of the generated labels (it is important to note, however, that endings are highly open ended, which has issues w.r.t BLEU correlation \cite{Reiter2018ASR}).
-Finally, we provide two human evaluation metrics -- head-to-head, in which generated responses are compared to human responses, and accuracy, in which humans are asked to label if generated responses are accurate in regards to the given edit.
-We also report perplexity per model, which is most comparable between VLP and \modelname~due to use of the same vocab.
+Similar to past work on VQA, we rebalance our test set split ensuring a 50/50 split per question type of maliciously labeled captions.
+We provide two human evaluation metrics -- head-to-head, in which generated responses are compared to human responses, and accuracy, in which humans are asked to label if generated responses are accurate in regards to the given edit.